10 Powerful War Memorials in Philly

 Pennsylvania Railroad World War II Memorial, 30th Street Station

 Did you ever see the movie Witness?
 One of our favorite moments is when the young Lukas Haas stands in the midst of the bustle of 30th Street Station and stares up in wonder at Walker Hancock’s soaring sculpture of the Archangel Michael raising a dead soldier out of the flames of war.
 The actual title of the statue is Angel of the Resurrection; dedicated in 1952, it sits atop a granite pedestal inscribed with the names of the 1,307 Pennsylvania Railroad employees who died in World War II.
-Walker, an instructor at the Pennsylvania Academy of the Fine Arts, was a World War II vet; he served as one of the “Monuments Men” who worked to recover art stolen by the Nazis.
-The 39-foot-tall statue was Hancock’s favorite of his works.
+Hancock, an instructor at the Pennsylvania Academy of the Fine Arts, was a World War II vet; he served as one of the “Monuments Men” who worked to recover art stolen by the Nazis.
+The 39-foot-tall statue was his favorite of his works.